andrewpareles/custom-markdown/README.md

 Simple + customizable.

-See [Demo.tsx](https://github.com/andrewpareles/custom-markdown/blob/main/Demo.tsx) for a demo, or keep reading this for more details.
+See [Demo.tsx](https://github.com/andrewpareles/custom-markdown/blob/main/Demo.tsx) for a demo, or keep reading for more details.

 ## Customizing